|

 - 25th December - Navidad / Christmas Day

-Malaga Calendar of Festivals and Events 2009 / 2010 - Malaga, Costa del Sol, Spain
+Calendar of Festivals and Events 2014 / 2015

 - Cabalgata de los Reyes (Three Holy Kings / Wise Men) - January 5th, historic Spanish event which is held at many large cities and towns, including both Malaga and Marbella.
 Three locals dress in costumes and ride around on horses, followed by decorated floats, giving sweets and small presents to the crowds of children who watch this popular event.